IgorTodorovskiIBM/blog/_posts/2024-03-26-vim-autocomplete.md

 **Note**: The Python LSP requires `python3` and `clang` in the PATH.

-- First, open a Python file with Vim. `vim-lsp-settings` associates LSPs with the extension, so make sure the extension is `.py`.
+First, open a Python file with Vim. vim-lsp-settings associates LSPs with the language extension, so make sure the extension is `.py`.

 ```bash
 vim hello.py
 ```

-- Use the following command to install the Python language server (pyls).
+Use the following command to install the Python language server (pyls).

 ```vim
 :LspInstallServer